lightning/bolts/07-routing-gossip.md

     - otherwise:
       - SHOULD set `complete` to 1.

-If the incoming message includes a `query_channel_range_tlv` that it understands, the receiver MAY append additional information to its reply.
+If the incoming message includes `query_option`, the receiver MAY append additional information to its reply:
 - if bit 0 in `query_option_flags` is set, the receive MAY append a `timestamps_tlv` that contains `channel_update` timestamps for all `short_chanel_id`s in `encoded_short_ids`
 - if bit 1 in `query_option_flags` is set, the receive MAY append a `checksums_tlv` that contains `channel_update` checksums for all `short_chanel_id`s in `encoded_short_ids`